 On successful completion of this module students will be able to:

 1. Analyse and address digital media clients’ briefs

 2. Evaluate and critically analyse digital media project management and digital media enterprise issues

 3. Produce a project management plan for a digital media production

-The Team Presentation (weighting 20%) – based on a brief set by the tutor – will assess the students’ ability to address digital media clients’ briefs and to demonstrate team working and oral presentation skills.
+Team Presentation (weighting 20%) – based on a brief set by the tutor – will assess the students’ ability to address digital media clients’ briefs and to demonstrate team working and oral presentation skills.

-The Production Plan (weighting 40%) is designed to test students' expertise in organising and producing an effective project management plan for a digital media production.
+Production Plan: A 2,500 Production Plan for a new media project based on a brief set by the tutor. (weighting 40%).
+This part of the assessment is designed to test students' expertise in organising and producing an effective project management plan for a new media production.

 Bentley, C. (2010) PRINCE 2: A Practical Handbook.
 3rd ed.
 Amsterdam: Elsevier/Butterworth-Heinemann.